soitgoes/Mite/README.md

 # Tenants of Mite

-* SQL is a perfectly good DSL that developers know and already have tooling for.
+* SQL is a perfectly good DSL that developers know and already have tools for.
 * Down migrations are required for expected behavior on conflict resolution.
 * Order is significant in migrations and is enforced.
 * Migrations should be language agonostic.
-So a utility should be just fine.
+So a utility is appropriate.
 * Database consistency with the migrations should be enforced.
-If migrations are altered we should know about it.
+We should be aware of altered migrations.

 ## Getting Started with Mite on a Existing Database
 * Create a directory for your sql scripts.
 For the purposes of this guide we'll use "scripts".
     `cd scripts`
     `mite init`

-* follow the steps in the wizard which will guide you through creating the _base.sql and mite.config
+* Follow the steps in the wizard.
+It will guide you through creating the _base.sql and mite.config.
-* That's it, see "Creating your first migration"
+* That's it, see "Creating your first migration".

 ## Getting Started with Mite on a New Project

 * `cd scripts`
 * `mite init`

 ## Inheriting A Mite Project
-*If you are working on an existing project that uses mite and you do not have a database setup yet*
+If you are working on an existing project that uses mite and you do not have a database setup yet:

-* make sure that you have an empty database created and are in your scripts directory
+* Make sure that you have an empty database created and are in your scripts directory.
+Then execute the following commands.
 * `mite init`
 * `mite update`

 ## Creating your first migration
+Use the following steps:
 * `mite -c`
-* open the file that was created and insert your up and down migration (See video for shortcut using tooling)
+* Open the file that was created and insert your up and down migration (See video for shortcut using tooling).
 * `mite update`  (in order to bring your database current)

 ## Mite Best Practices